-MSW, Doctoral, CASC minor students and School of Social Work student organizations may run donation drives in the School of Social Work.
+MSW, Doctoral, CASC minor students, School of Social Work student organizations, and CASC minor student organizations may run donation drives in the School of Social Work.
 Drives must be approved by the Office of Student Services and a maximum of two collection drives may be held simultaneously in the School.
 Donations drives may include the collection of books, clothing, food, personal care items, etc. Collection bins will be kept in McGregor Commons and items for the drives must be collected frequently by the sponsoring student or organization.
-To schedule a donation drive, send an email request to studentroomrequests@umich.edu at least two weeks prior to the first day of the drive.
+To schedule a donation drive, to login to the SSW Reservation System at least two weeks prior to the first day of the drive.
 The request should include the following information: